Bryanf20/aws-udacity-project-1/project/report-template.md

 ### How much better did your model preform after adding additional features and why do you think that is?

-The RMSE score decreased from 1.84484 to 0.0.46624, which shows an improvement.
+The RMSE score decreased from 1.78825 to 0.0.46063, which shows an improvement.

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?

-After tuning hyper parameters I had no improvement the RMSE score of my model remained thesame as it was after i add additional features.
+After tuning hyper parameters I had an improvement with the RMSE score of my model which changed fron 0.46063 to 0.45665

 ### If you were given more time with this dataset, where do you think you would spend more time?